colehurwitz/ERSS/README.md

 ### Future Work

-I will implement more probe types (Neuroseeker, H-Series, tetrodes,  etc.) along with more brain regions (BlueBrain neocortical volume, hippocampus, thalamus, etc.) and animals (mouse).
+I will implement more probe types (Neuroseeker, H-Series, tetrodes,  etc.) along with more brain regions (hippocampus, thalamus, etc.) and animals (mouse).

 <br/>